Tsukihime: Anime

 A 12-episode anime television series adaptation titled Lunar Legend Tsukihime (真月譚 月姫, Shingetsutan Tsukihime) was directed by Katsushi Sakurabi and produced by J.C.Staff.
-The series was written by Hiroko Tokita and features original music by Toshiyuki Ōmori.
-It first aired between October 10 to December 26, 2003 on BS-i, TBS and Animax, who also subsequently broadcast it worldwide, including its English language networks in Southeast Asia and South Asia.
+It was written by Hiroko Tokita and features original music by Toshiyuki Ōmori.
+It first aired between October 10 to December 26, 2003 on BS-i.
+It also aired on Animax Asia in Southeast Asia and South Asia.
 Two pieces of theme music are used for the episodes; one opening theme and one ending theme.
 The opening theme was titled "The Sacred Moon" by Toshiyuki Omori, and the ending theme was "Rinne no Hate ni" (輪廻の果てに) by Fumiko Orikasa.
 The reason for choosing "Lunar Legend Tsukihime" instead of the title "Tsukihime" is that the trademark of "Tsukihime" had already been used.

-The anime plot is based on the route of Arcueid, but the staff thinks that it is difficult to include all the elements of the original in the short number of episodes of 12 episodes, so no important setting is drawn.
-In addition, some changes have been made to the settings and characters.

 Geneon announced it had licensed the series for distribution in North America in 2004 under the title Tsukihime, Lunar Legend.
 Upon Geneon's American operations having shut down, the newly instituted licensor Sentai Filmworks acquired the North American rights to the series, with Section23 Films handling its distribution and marketing, along with other titles.